Method guide

 S&O Framework

-The method behind the S&O cases.
-Read the cases to learn the pattern; read this the night before to recall it.
+The method every archetype in this library runs underneath, the S&O cases just make it explicit.
+Read the cases to learn the pattern; read this the night before any interview to recall it.

 The universal question framework: COGS+FI